Welcome to the College of Health Sciences

-- The instructor will meet with the student (or speak with the student via telephone for those students who are unable to come to the instructor’s office, if so requested by the student).
-The instructor will notify the student in writing of his or her decision regarding the complaint within five working days following the meeting or discussion.
+- The instructor will meet with the student or speak with the student via telephone for those students who are unable to come to the chairperson’s office, if so requested by the student.
+The instructor will notify the student in writing of the decision regarding the complaint within five working days following the meeting or discussion.

 Step 2.
-If resolution is not achieved informally, as described in Step 1, the student should seek resolution with the chairperson of the department in which the course is offered within five working days following notification by the instructor of his or her decision.
+If resolution is not achieved informally, as described in Step 1, the student should seek resolution with the chairperson of the department in which the course is offered within five working days following notification by the instructor of their decision.

-- The chairperson will meet with the student (or speak with the student for those students unable to come to the chairperson’s office if so requested by the student) following receipt of the student’s request for resolution to discuss the problem or complaint.
+- The chairperson will meet with the student - or speak with the student via telephone for those students unable to come to the chairperson’s office if so requested by the student - following receipt of the student’s request for resolution to discuss the problem or complaint.

-- The chairperson will notify the student of his or her decision in writing following the meeting or discussion.
+- The chairperson will notify the student of their decision in writing following the meeting or discussion.

 Step 3.
-If the issue was not resolved in Step 2, the student may submit a written appeal, describing the nature of the student’s complaint and reasons for seeking an appeal to the student progress and promotion committee of the department within five working days following notification by the department chairperson of his or her decision.
+If the issue was not resolved in Step 2, the student may submit a written appeal, describing the nature of the student’s complaint and reasons for seeking an appeal, to the student progress and promotion committee of the department within five working days following notification by the department chairperson of their decision.

 - The student may appear before the committee in person, make an oral statement and answer questions from the committee.
 The student will not be allowed to be present during committee deliberations.